SwanseaUniversityDataScience/ImPART/README.md

 The aim of this research is to improve the use of long-term antibiotics used to prevent urinary tract infections (UTIs) in patients who have recurrent UTIs.

+#### Corresponding Author

+Leigh Sanyaolu
+Division of Population Medicine,
+Cardiff University,
+3rd Floor,
+Neuadd Meirionnydd,
+Heath Park,
+Cardiff,
+CF14 4YS UK
+Email: SanyaoluLN@cardiff.ac.uk

 ## 🖋 How to cite this work

+### Recurrent urinary tract infections and prophylactic antibiotic use in women: a cross-sectional study in primary care
 Sanyaolu S, et al. (2024).
 Recurrent urinary tract infections and prophylactic antibiotic use in women: a cross-sectional study in primary care.
 British Journal of General Practice 2024; 74 (746): e619-e627.
 DOI: https://doi.org/10.3399/BJGP.2024.0015

+### Prophylactic antibiotics to prevent recurrent UTIs and risk of antibiotic resistance: target trial emulation using the SAIL databank

+#### To be added

 ## 📃 Funding

 This research is funded by the Welsh Government through Health and Care Research Wales (NIHR-FS-2021-LS).